Nuvalence/java-docker-workshop/workshops/arch-evol-3/README.md

 4. Select a runtime of Java 8
 5. Choose an existing execution role
 6. Under "function code", upload the zip file that was generated in the `build/distributions` directory
-7. Set the handler to `io.nuvalence.workshops.DocumentLookupLambda` or `io.nuvalence.workshops.DocumentLookupLambdaBase` depending on what path you chose to follow
+7. Set the handler to `io.nuvalence.workshops.lambda.DocumentLookupLambda` or `io.nuvalence.workshops.lambda.DocumentLookupLambda` depending on what path you chose to follow
 8. Set environment variables for your function for `BUCKET_NAME` and `TABLE_NAME`

 ## Creating API Gateway Resource